freeCodeCamp/freeCodeCamp/README.md

 ### Why do I get `403 Error: Forbidden` when submitting a form?
 You need to add the following hidden input element to your form.
-This has been added in the [pull request #40](https://github.com/sahat/hackathon-starter/pull/40) as part of CSRF protection.
+This has been added in the [pull request #40](https://github.com/sahat/hackathon-starter/pull/40) as part of the CSRF protection.

 ```
 input(type='hidden', name='_csrf', value=_csrf)